propsboard/props-apps-testenv/README.md

 # Props Apps Test Enviroment

-This project is useful for building and testing apps built to run on Propsboard.com
+This project is useful for building and testing apps built to run on Propsboard.com.
+Please feel free to reach out with any questions or suggestions in our [Slack Community](http://www.propsboard.com/community/).
+(Message @justin)

 ## Setup and Usage